GimelStudio/Gimel-Studio/README.md

 For feature requests, non-bug report questions, etc please start a new discussion in the repository [Discussions area](https://github.com/Correct-Syntax/Gimel-Studio/discussions) or feel free to email me at <correctsyntax@yahoo.com> if you prefer something a bit more private.

+You can also join the Gimel Studio [Discord Server](https://discord.gg/RqwbDrVDpK) or the [Gitter Community](https://gitter.im/Gimel-Studio/general?utm_source=share-link&utm_medium=link&utm_campaign=share-link).
+(Either ones works fine; whichever you personally prefer!)

 # Development

 **You Are Welcome to Help Develop Gimel Studio!**

 Pull requests are welcome!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidlines.
-Join the Gimel Studio [Discord Server](https://discord.gg/RqwbDrVDpK) if you are interested in discussing design/development of Gimel Studio.
+Feel  free to join the Gimel Studio [Discord Server](https://discord.gg/RqwbDrVDpK) or [Gitter Community](https://gitter.im/Gimel-Studio/community) if you are interested in discussing design/development of Gimel Studio or have questions.

 # Installing from source